Kong/docs.konghq.com/app/contributing/single-sourced-versions.md

 {% raw %}
 ```
 {% if_version gte:1.11.x %}
-This will only show for version 1.11.x and above (1.12.x, 2.0.0 etc)
+This will only show for version 1.11.x and later (1.12.x, 2.0.0 etc)
 {% endif_version %}

 {% if_version lte:1.11.x %}
-This will only show for version 1.11.x and below (1.10.x, 1.0.0 etc)
+This will only show for version 1.11.x and earlier (1.10.x, 1.0.0 etc)
 {% endif_version %}

 {% if_version gte:1.11.x lte:1.19.x %}
-This will show for versions 1.11.x to 1.19.x inclusive
+This will show for versions 1.11.x through 1.19.x, inclusive
 {% endif_version %}
 ```
 {% endraw %}

-When working with tables, the filter expects new lines before and after `if_version` e.g.:
+When working with tables, the filter expects new lines before and after `if_version`:

 {% raw %}
 ```